j-tag/arch-configs/README.md

 All of these configurations are tuned to meet my personal needs, you can use them however you want.

-Also I keep some useful commands here that may comes in handy sometimes.
+Also, I keep some useful commands here that may come in handy sometimes.